junxit/us-congress-bills-110/metadata.md

 - 2007-05-15 — Mr. Conyers moved to suspend the rules and pass the bill, as amended.
 - 2007-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 341 - 73 (Roll no. 347). (text: CR H4978-4979)
 - 2007-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 341 - 73 (Roll no. 347).(text: CR H4978-4979)
+- 2007-05-16 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 149.